alvarosf07/computer-science-DSA/README.md

-## Data Structures and Algorithms - Optimized Problem Collection (DSA-OPC)
+# Data Structures and Algorithms - Optimized Problem Collection (DSA-OPC)

 Welcome to the Data Structures and Algorithms Optimized Problem Collection!

-This repository houses a carefully curated selection of the most relevant DSA problems sourced from reputable platforms like LeetCode, Elements of Programming Interviews, and other authoritative texts.
+This repository houses my personal curated selection of the most relevant DSA problems sourced from reputable platforms like LeetCode, Elements of Programming Interviews, and other authoritative texts.

 <br/>

-### Motivation
+## Motivation

 Many people do more than 300 coding questions to prepare for coding interviews.
 It is **NOT NECESSARY** to do this.
-After reviewing many different sources (LeetCode, HackerRank, GeeksforGeeks, Elements of Programming Interviews... see all below) I have collected a curated selection of the ~100 most relevant problems, organized by categories, classes and difficulty levels.
+After reviewing many different sources (LeetCode, HackerRank, GeeksforGeeks, Elements of Programming Interviews... see all below) I have put together a curated selection of the ~100 most relevant DSA problems, organized by categories, classes and difficulty levels.

-This collection aims to simplify your learning curve by providing a structured and focused selection of 5-10 problems for each DSA category, that will help you understand the "general type" of questions so you can reduce your workload by 80%, focusing only on the 20% of problems that matters the most.
+This collection aims to simplify the learning curve to prepare for DSA coding interviews, by providing a structured and optimized selection of 5-10 problems for each DSA category, that will help you understand the "general type" of questions so you can reduce your workload by 80%, focusing only on the 20% of problems that matters the most.

 #### Author's Note:
 > There are plenty of "Best lists" for DSA that can be found online (see resources below).
 The purpose of this repository is not to be the "ultimate" collection of DSA problems.
-I decided to create this collection to better understand the field of DSA while I prepared for coding interviews, and help others do the same for free.
-It includes problems that I've come across and from my *personal* point of view, I've found most relevant.
-At the same time, it's organized following a structure I personally find intuitive and practical for understanding of Data Structures and Algorithms, but it doesn't intend to be a 100% unique representation of reality.
+I decided to create this collection to better understand the field of DSA while I was preparing for coding interviews, and help others do the same for free.
+It includes problems that I've come across and I've found most relevant from my *personal* point of view.
+At the same time, it's organized following a structure I personally find intuitive and practical for the global understanding of Data Structures and Algorithms, but it doesn't intend to be a 100% unique representation of reality.
+>
+> With that being said, and although this collection is designed based on my personal understanding of the subject, I'm more than happy to receive feedback, suggestions and improvements that can help the community in any way!

 <br/>